 Visitors must have a visa before entering Vietnam, and a visa on arrival can only be obtained with a letter of approval.
 A visa on arrival is granted to many nationalities for stays 15 days or less.
-Buffalo Tours can arrange this for you.
+Asia Travel Links can arrange this for you.
 Otherwise, you must apply online or at the embassy for all 30-90 day single or multiple entry visas.

 The Vietnamese postal service is reliable and there are also courier services widely available.
 Do not put postcards into letter boxes; give them to your hotel to post or go to a post office.

 Telephone connections to the rest of the world are widely available, however they aren’t cheap.
 A Vietnamese SIM card is a less expensive way of calling other countries.
 However, your phone will need to be unlocked in order for it to work.
 200,000VND ($10) worth of phone credit can last for up to 45 minutes to the UK.

 Internet access is available in all major hotels and WiFi can be found in most cafes in developed areas.

 Vietnam’s vast and lengthy terrain has a diverse regional climate, making it difficult to specify a ‘perfect’ time to visit.
 Instead, it provides good flexibility for any itinerary.

 In the north of Vietnam, from April to October, temperatures can reach up to 38°C with occasional bursts of heavy rain from July onwards during the rainy season.
 Winter is from December to March.
 The weather is damp and overcast and temperatures drop as low as 10°C, so be sure to pack a sweater!
 The best time to visit sights of the North such as Sapa and Hanoi is between September through December.